Last Updated on July 13, 2023 by lindseymahoney

 Drill Holes into the Plywood

-Using a drill, I made holes at each button location that was large enough to string a button through.
+Using a drill, I made holes at each button location that were large enough to string a button through.

 4 | Attach Memory Foam to the Headboard Base